idaho/hassio-trash-card/README.md

 It uses events contained within the local calendar integration to display the information.

 **Features**
-- Extra colors, icons and text for residual, organic, paper waste and recycling events.
+- Colors, icons and text for residual, organic, paper waste and recycling events.
-- Colors and icons for all other events.
+- Colors and icons for all custom events.
 - A filter for events.

 ## Pre-Requirements